asdcid/Comparison-of-neighbour-joining-software/README.md

 We used each subset as the input to run each program (Decenttree, FastME, RapidNJ, Quicktree, and BioNJ).
 - If the program has more than one NJ related algorithms, we ran all of them.
 Decenttree has 9 NJ related algorithms (BIONJ, BIONJ-R, BIONJ-V, NJ, NJ-R, NJ-R-D, NJ-V, RapidNJ, UNJ), whereas FastME has three (BIONJ, NJ, UNJ)
 - If the program supported multi-threads, we ran it with 6 different thread setting (1,2,4,8,16,32).
-This resulted in totally 2,800 runs.
+This resulted in totally 2,800 combinations.

 To save the computational resource, we limited the memory to 500 GB, and the running elapsed time to 12 hours with `timeout`.